 Infected plants develop greyish-black lesions on leaves and stems, often accompanied by fuzzy white fungal growth.
 Left uncontrolled, the blight can spread to the tubers as well.

 Here are a few tips for healthy crops:

 - Plant only seed that is certified disease-free (that’s us).

 - Consider beginning the season with preventive measures.
 Regalia, formulated with an extract from giant knotweed, induces systemic resistance to Phytophthora and other pathogens.
 With translaminal action, spraying the tops of leaves extends coverage to the bottoms as well.
 Spray every 7–14 days to protect new growth.
-Serenade and Actinovate colonize leaf surfaces with beneficial bacteria that inhibit the growth of predatory fungus.
+Cease and Actinovate colonize leaf surfaces with beneficial bacteria that inhibit the growth of predatory fungus.
+Also consider Monterey Complete Disease Control.
 Cueva copper soap can be applied as a preventative spray.

 - Avoid overhead irrigation just before dusk, as prolonged wet vegetation is a prime target for the blight.